GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And morning was,
 A second day.

 And God said, "Let the waters gather from under the skies to one place.
-And let the dry-ground appear."
+And let the dry-ground be seen."
-And it was so.
+And was so.

 And God called the dry-ground "Land," and called the gathering of the waters "Seas."
 And God saw that-it-was good.

-And God said, "Let the land sprout grass, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."
+And God said, "Let the land sprout sprout, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."
-And it was so.
+And was so.

 And the land brought forth grass, herb seeding seed after its kind, and tree making fruit which has its seed in it after its kind.
 And God saw that-it-was good.